tomml/SimpleTimer/README.md

 # SimpleTimer
-A simple timer application.
+A simple timer application...

 Because there is no good one out there ;-)